+Group

-Fair Value Mea Group Fair Value Measurement as of October 30, 2011 Using
+Fair Value Measurement as of October

+28, 2012 Using

-Quoted Prices in Active Market for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2)
+Quoted Prices in Active Market for

+Identical Assets (Level 1)

 Assets:

-Fixed income 12 12
+Fixed income 11

-Time deposits 2 2

-Total assets 14 14
+Total assets 11

 Fixed income assets consist primarily of funds that invest in Euro-denominated government bonds.
 These government bonds are valued at quoted prices reported in the active market.
+The remaining balance of plan assets includes time deposits of \$2 million as of October 28, 2012.